How to Develop a Successful Digital Coupon Marketing Strategy – The Ultimate Guide

 You should be able to mix different validation rules to create more targeted campaigns and protect yourself from unnecessary spending or fraud.

-Your coupon management software should let you control the promotion budget by setting up safety limits which automatically deactivate your promotion.
+Your coupon management software should let you control the promotion budget by setting up safety limits that automatically deactivate your promotion.
 It should be possible to set budget constraints based on:

 - Total discounted amount